AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 	</div>
 </div>

-At first I wanted to call this the 'naive' way of constructing a hexagonal lattice, but I don't think it deserves to be labeled as such, since occasionally it has advantages over the following methods (depending on the sketch you might want to do it this way).
-I believe that the caveat here is thinking of a hexagonal lattice as a 'grid', when it is a lot more than that!
+At first I wanted to call this the 'naive' way of constructing a hexagonal grid, but I don't think it deserves to be labeled as such, since occasionally it has advantages over the following methods (depending on the sketch you might want to do it this way).
+I believe that the caveat here is thinking of a hexagonal grid, just as a 'grid', when it is a lot more than that!

-Essentially, we'll construct our lattice with a nested for loop, in the same manner that we would construct a rectangular grid:
+Essentially, we'll construct our grid with a nested for loop, in the same manner that we would construct a rectangular grid:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">